MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 ## <a name="pairwrist"></a>How to Add/Remove a Wrist Sensor

-If you need to pair or re-pair a wrist sensor to the phone:
+If you need to pair, re-pair, or unpair a wrist sensor and phone:

 1)	From the main screen of the mCerebrum app, tap *Application Setup*.